Documentation

 );

-A directive helper is registered by calling ist.helper()
+A directive helper is registered by calling ist.helper() and passing it a

 directive name (case-sensitive) and a helper function.